 - Behavioral Health and Scalable Health Labs - 2 projects funded

-- Cardiovascular Bioengineering - project selection is underway
+- Cardiovascular Bioengineering - 3 projects funded

 ARPA-H Strategic Initiative Seed Fund

 In order to respond rapidly to emerging opportunities, the Office of Research established the ARPA-H Strategic Initiative Seed Fund for Rice faculty to apply for new collaborative research seed grants for up to $50,000 with TMC partners.

 The fund, facilitated by the ENRICH office, serves to position Rice for the NIH launch of its new ARPA-H funding mechanism.
 It is expected that the seed grants will lead to competitive national ARPA-H proposals.

 - Award period is one year following the announcement date

 The Provost's TMC Collaborator Fund is a competitive fund for Rice faculty in all disciplines that awards seed grants for new collaborative research projects with faculty of TMC health-related institutions.
 The seed grants should lead to self-sustaining, nationally competitive research programs that will address critically important problems in or relevant to health care.
 Facilitation and funding of the award program is conducted by Rice ENRICH.
 Newsletter article.